 B. Application Fees

-The secondary application fee is $130.00, and it is non-refundable.
+The secondary application fee is $130.
+It is non-refundable.
 We only provide fee waivers to applicants who have received a fee waiver specifically through the AAMC Fee Assistance Program.

 If you have received an invitation for an interview at Albany Medical College, congratulations!
 Interviews begin in August and end in April.
 You will be contacted with a list of dates from which you can select a date and time that is convenient for you.

 A. Interview Format

 Albany Medical College uses a virtual Multiple Mini Interview (MMI) format.
 Applicants are asked to critically assess and discuss a variety of topics over an approximately two hour period via a series of short virtual one-on-one interviews.

 B. Interview Rescheduling or Cancellation

 To reschedule an interview, email the Admissions Office.
 Please note, interviews can only be rescheduled once.
 We ask that rescheduling requests are placed at least one week prior to the original interview date so that another candidate has time to fill the vacancy.